Walsh Cup (hurling): History

 The Walsh Cup remained relatively unchanged throughout the nineties, with Wexford and Offaly dominating the tournament.
 Between 1995 and 2002, Wexford won a record 8 consecutive titles.
-Their dominance ended in 2003 when Dublin, who had not won the Walsh Cup since 1966, defeated National League and All-Ireland champions, Kilkenny, in a dramatic final by a scoreline of 2-11 to 2-10 in front of a home crowd at Parnell Park.
+Their dominance ended in 2003 when Dublin, who had not won the Walsh Cup since 1966, defeated National League and All-Ireland champions, Kilkenny, in a dramatic final by a scoreline of 2–11 to 2–10 in front of a home crowd at Parnell Park.
 That same year, the Down hurlers made history by becoming the first non-Leinster team to enter the competition.
 In 2004, UCD entered the first college team in the Walsh Cup and even went on to win the tournament.
-In a historic final in Nolan Park, the Students beat the reigning All-Ireland champions, Kilkenny, by 2-16 to 0-5.
+In the final in Nowlan Park, the Students beat the reigning All-Ireland champions, Kilkenny, by 2–16 to 0–5.
 Antrim followed suit of Down when they joined the competition in 2005 and made history three years later by becoming the first team from Ulster to win the tournament.
-They lifted the Walsh Cup in front of a home crowd in Casement Park after defeating Offaly by 3-9 to 2-7.
+They lifted the Walsh Cup in front of a home crowd in Casement Park after defeating Offaly by 3–9 to 2–7.
 That year also saw the introduction of a knock-out competition between the losing teams from the first round, which became known as the Walsh Cup Shield.
 The purpose of the shield was to give the losing teams more than one competitive game in preparation for the upcoming season.
 In 2009, Galway became the first team from Connacht to enter the Walsh Cup, which came about as part of their move from the Connacht Championship to the Leinster Championship in a bid to play more competitive provincial hurling.
 Along with the county hurlers, Galway colleges GMIT and NUIG entered the Walsh cup, as well as Dublin college DIT.
-The following year, Galway won the Walsh Cup for the first time, beating Dublin in the final by 1-22 to 1-15.
+The following year, Galway won the Walsh Cup for the first time, beating Dublin in the final by 1–22 to 1–15.

 In December 2011, the Leinster Council announced a three-year sponsorship deal with Bord na Móna, providing the competition with a title sponsor for the first time in its history.
 The new partnership, which also sponsored the Kehoe Cup and O'Byrne Cup, became known as The Bord na Móna Leinster GAA Series.
 In 2015, the format of the Walsh Cup changed to include a round-robin group stage in addition to the knockout stages.
 This meant that every team entered the tournament at the same stage and was guaranteed multiple competitive games.
 As a result, the Walsh Cup Shield was discontinued.
 The introduction of the group stages meant that more than 12 teams could now compete in the Walsh Cup.
 In 2017, a record 16 teams entered the tournament, with the addition of Kildare.

 In 2018, college teams were excluded from the tournament, with only county teams competing.